UnlimitedDrip/ProjectPinecone/README.md

 ### [Prerequisites](https://github.com/UnlimitedDrip/ProjectPinecone/#prerequisites)

-None
+- Flask
+- Python

 ### [Installing](https://github.com/UnlimitedDrip/ProjectPinecone/#installing)

-Install the project by downloading everything in the "project\_pinecone" folder.
+Install the project by downloading our latest release, then extract the zip into a folder.

+Install pip and python if you havent already.

+Install Flask by running "pip install flask" in your terminal.

+To run the program, traverse to the directory titled "project_pinecone" then use your terminal to execute "python run.py".
+If everything was installed correctly you should be able to access the project using the address given to you.

 ## [Running the tests](https://github.com/UnlimitedDrip/ProjectPinecone/#running-the-tests)